kdheepak/blog/src/posts/49-installing-brew-in-custom-location.md

 ---
-title: Installing `homebrew` in alternative location
+title: Installing `homebrew` in an alternative location
 tags: osx
 keywords: homebrew, alternative, install, osx
 summary: Install `homebrew` in an alternative location to avoid globally available homebrew executables and libraries